 How MicroRNAs Have a Big Effect on Genetic Regulation

 Some of us scientists who have been around for a while still think about RNA molecules falling into three categories: messenger RNA (mRNA), ribosomal RNA (rRNA) and transfer RNA (tRNA).
-However, within the past few decades I have had to revise my outdated RNA classification scheme as scientists discover exciting new classes of RNAs that do some fairly amazing things.
+However, I have revised my outdated RNA classification scheme as scientists discover exciting new classes of RNAs that do some fairly amazing things.
 For example, in the early 1980s, Thomas Cech discovered ribozymes, RNAs that have catalytic functions (1), and in the early 1990s, researchers began to take interest in short noncoding RNAs that act as a genetic regulators, the first of which was discovered in C. elegans (2).
 RNA is no longer simply a biological middleman between DNA and protein.
 These ephemeral nucleic acid molecules play a much bigger role of cellular physiology and gene regulation than we had previously ascribed to RNA.

 I was sad to learn that a friend of mine was diagnosed with age-related macular degeneration (AMD) at the age of 62.
 Doctors told him that the blurriness he was experiencing in the center of his field of vision (see photo) was a classic symptom of AMD.
 Millions suffer from this chronic condition that is now the leading cause of blindness in people 60 and older.
 This debilitating eye disease is caused by the degeneration of the macula, the central portion of the retina important for reading and color vision.